puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_classes.markdown

 A class [contains][] all of its resources.
 This means any [relationships][] formed with the class as a whole will be extended to every resource in the class.

-Classes can also contain other classes (or mimic containment, in pre-3.4.0 versions), but _you must manually specify that a class should be contained._ For details, [see the "Containing Classes" section of the Containment page.][contain_classes]
+Classes can also contain other classes, but _you must manually specify that a class should be contained._ For details, [see the "Containing Classes" section of the Containment page.][contain_classes]

 ### Auto-Tagging